Let Me Tell You About My Sprouts . . . even if you don’t care

 Just like the importance of how we respond to other people’s good news matters, so does our response to their hobbies and interests.
 But let’s be honest.
 Sometimes it’s hard to take the time (and find the patience) to listen when it’s a topic that doesn’t matter to us.
 For example, my daughter’s love of fashion, Minecraft, and TikTok memes.
 Or my husband’s love of hunting, bushcraft, and tinkering with mechanical stuff.

 As I’ve come to realize the immense importance of my response to them, I’ve discovered it’s easier when I celebrate their enthusiasm instead of focusing on the specific topic.
-I’m trying to getting better at being happy because they’re happy, enthused because they’re enthused.
+I’m trying to get better at being happy because they’re happy, enthused because they’re enthused.

 How about you?
 Do you show interest in other people’s interests?
 Or do you sometimes find yourself being impatient or dismissive?
 Try reminding yourself that your response matters.